-A copy of the Proof of Service of the Notice to End Tenancy showing that the landlord served the notice to end tenancy on the tenant by way of posting on the tenant's door on June 4, 2012.
+A copy of the Proof of Service of the Notice to End Tenancy showing that the landlord served the notice to end tenancy in-person on the tenant on March 3, 2013.

-Section 90 of the Act provides that because the notice to end tenancy was served by way of posting on the tenant's door on June 4, 2012, the tenant is deemed to have received the notice 3 days later on June 7, 2012.
+Section 90 of the Act provides that as the notice to end tenancy was served in-person on March 3, 2013, the tenant is deemed to have received the notice on that same date.

 The Notice restates section 46(4) of the Act which provides that the tenant had 5 days to pay the rent in full or apply for Dispute Resolution.
-The tenant did not apply to dispute the Notice to End Tenancy within 5 days from the date of service and the landlord alleged that the tenant did not pay the rental arrears.
+The tenant did not apply to dispute the Notice to End Tenancy within 5 days from the date of service and the landlord alleged that the tenant did not pay the full amount of rental arrears.